Nandhini31/Makersbnb/README.md

 - As a user of Makersbnb
   once a listing has been booked
   I should be able to update the available dates for my listing

+  ### MVP
+  - As a user of Makersbnb
+    so that I use Makersbnb
+    I can sign up to Makersbnb

+  -  As a user of Makersbnb
+    so that I login as myself
+    I can log-in to Makersbnb

+  - As a user of Makersbnb
+    so that I can host a guest
+    I can list a space in Makersbnb

+  ### Tech Stack

+      - HTML/CSS
+      - Ruby
+      - Sinatra
+      - PostgreSQL
+      - Testing
+      - RSpec
+      - Capybara

+  ### Contributors

+      - Michael Brown
+      - Oleg
+      - Funmi
+      - Nandhini